oie-mines-paristech/ADEME_scenarios_premise/README.md

 * the electricity consumed then injected by flexibility technologies is only dedicated to French electricity market.\

 **Remarks about input data**
+* Electricity data is provided for every 5 years from 2020 to 2060.
 * In the data file provided by ADEME, the 2020 data is not the same for Combined Cycle Gaz Technology (0.8 TWh/year to 2.2 TWh/year).
 The data has not been changed and is thus different for each scenario.
   * The **nuclear electricity** is modeled with Pressurised Water Reactor Technology (PWR) as we do not get disagregated data between PWR and Evolutionary Pressurised Reactor (EPR).
 New EPR capacity (except Flamanville) is developed in S3 Nuc and S4 but not in S1, S2, and S3 Renew.
 Therefor this modeling choice affect more S3 Nuc and S4 than S1, S2, S3 Renew.
 No Small Modular Reactor (SMR) technology is considered in any scenario.
 * There are 3 ways of **producing electricity from gas** in ADEME's scenarios :